cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 # Generalizations {#generalizations}
 The techniques outlined in this paper could generalize beyond the restless bandit setting in multiple ways:
 - We could allow multiple actions per arm.
 For the Flappy Bird example, this could mean having multiple levels of focus, each with a different success rate, and the total amount of focus that Sakiko could spend at a moment is subject to an upper limit.
-    - We could even have a more refined model to control the Sakiko's specific movements when playing the game, such as tapping the game screen at a certain rate and pressure; different movements could lead to different outcomes, and require different amount of focus.
-The total focus at a moment should bounded by a fixed amount.
+    - We could even have a more refined model to control Sakiko's specific movements when playing the game, such as tapping the game screen at a certain rate and pressure; different movements could lead to different outcomes, and require different amounts of focus.
+The total focus at a moment should be bounded by a fixed amount.
 - We could also have multiple constraints.
 For the Flappy Bird example, this could mean each action is associated with two different types of costs, such as mental effort and physical effort; the total mental and physical efforts are subject to two separate constraints.
 - We could also allow the arms to be heterogeneous, i.e., having different reward function, transition dynamics, and cost functions for different arms.
-For the Flappy Bird example, different parallel sessions could have a different success rates under the same actions.
+For the Flappy Bird example, different parallel sessions could have different success rates under the same actions.

 The multi-action, multi-constraint generalization of restless bandits is called weakly-coupled Markov Decision Processes (WCMDPs).
 The policy design for WCMDPs follows a similar idea as described in this blog: first, consider a relaxation that decouples the controls of \\(N\\) arms into separate single-armed problems; second, convert the single-armed solution back to an \\(N\\)-armed policy using ID-based prioritization.
-The asymptotically optimality can be proved almost verbatim, as the primary argument we use here is just the mixing of Markov chains.
+The \\(O(1/\sqrt{N})\\) suboptimality gap can be proved almost verbatim, as the primary argument we use here is just the mixing of Markov chains.

-With heterogeneity, the solution is more complex: for policy design, we need to uniformly shuffle the arms at time \\(0\\) before applying ID policy, in case the low-ID arms happen to be "resource hungry" and cause the high-ID arms to starve.
+With heterogeneity, the solution is more complex: for policy design, we need to uniformly shuffle the arms at time \\(0\\) before applying ID policy, in case the low-ID arms happen to be "resource-hungry" and cause the high-ID arms to starve.
-The analysis is complicated by the fact that the empirical state distribution that we plot in Figures 6~8 no longer fully capture the system state, given the heterogeneity of the arms.
+The analysis is complicated by the fact that the empirical state distribution that we plot in Figures 8~10 no longer fully captures the system state, given the heterogeneity of the arms.
 We refer the readers to our second paper [Projection-based Lyapunov method for fully heterogeneous weakly-coupled MDPs](https://www.arxiv.org/abs/2502.06072) for more details.

 <!-- For all these generalization, the core idea of our policy design is the same: first consider a relaxation that decouples the controls of $N$ arms into separate single-armed problems; second, convert the single-armed solution back to an $N$-armed policy using ID-based prioritization.
 The analysis will also be similar, except that the heterogeneity brings an additional layer of complexity of representing the state space.
 We refer the readers to our second paper [Projection-based Lyapunov method for fully heterogeneous weakly-coupled MDPs](https://www.arxiv.org/abs/2502.06072) for more details.  -->